France Tel's Orange apologises after 9hr blackout

-PARIS France Telecom's FTE.PA Orange apologised to its users on Saturday and said it would compensate them after a mobile phone and internet blackout that lasted more than nine hours and left millions unable to communicate.
+PARIS, July 7 France Telecom's Orange apologised to its users on Saturday and said it would compensate them after a mobile phone and internet blackout that lasted more than nine hours and left millions unable to communicate.

 Mobile service went dead in the early afternoon on Friday, leaving Orange's 26 million users in France unable to make or receive calls, consult their emails or send and receive text messages.